INTSEAN/jobify/README.md

-# AI RESUME BUILDER USING REACT,NODE AND CHAT GPT3 🚀
+# AI JOBIFY USING REACT,NODE AND CHAT GPT4 🚀

 <!-- breif description of the app -->
-AI Resume Builder is a web app that helps you to create a resume in a few minutes.
-It uses GPT-3 to generate resume templates and also uses GPT-3 to generate resume content.
-It also provides a resume preview and resume download functionality.
+AI Jobify is a web app that helps you to create a cover letter in a few minutes.
+It uses GPT-4 to generate cover letter templates and also uses GPT-4 to conduct interviews.
+It also provides a cover letter preview and cover letter download functionality.

 ### What it can do
 <!-- give app functions based on description -->
-- [x] Resume Template Generation
+- [x] Cover Letter Template Generation
-- [x] Resume Content Generation
+- [x] Cover Letter Content Generation
-- [x] Resume Preview
+- [x] Cover Letter Preview
-- [x] Resume Download
+- [x] Cover Letter Download
+- [x] Interview Preparation
+- [x] Interview Conduct
+- [x] Interview Analysis

 ### How to use